MikeTheGent/Dual_Clock/README.md

  Much more info to follow.
 Questions welcome.

-## Compiling
+## Code

+As an experiment, I implemented everything using namespaces instead of classes.
+I'd hear some harsh criticism of OOP and wanted to experiment with the alternatives.
+I actually prefer this approach when there is only going to one instance of a thing.
+The code seems to be shorter and easier to understand.
+Each namespace is isolated from the others -- everything is tied together in main.cpp.

 The code is written in, and designed for, vscode & PlatformIO.
+A bit of moving & renaming of main.cpp would probably be all that's needed to compile it in Arduino IDE.
+But why?

 ## Hardware